Note: NOOTE

 His father was Nyame, the creator and sky god, and his mother the Earth goddess Ya Nsia.
 He chose to live in his mother's domain, our blue-green earth.

-Here on earth, there were animals and people--but the people were little different from animals: they had no civilization and no stories.
+Here on earth, there were animals and people--but the people were little different from the animals: they had no civilization and no stories.

 So Anansi tricked his father into giving the people (whom Nyame despised) civilization.
 Here's how he did it: He said he would give his father the thing he wanted most, but Nyame would not tell Anansi what that was.